Rebstein

 Rebstein is a municipality in the Wahlkreis (constituency) of Rheintal in the canton of St. Gallen in Switzerland.

 History

 Rebstein is first mentioned in 1270 as Rebistain.

 Geography

 Rebstein has an area, As of 2006, of 4.3 km2.
 Of this area, 60.4% is used for agricultural purposes, while 7.9% is forested.
 Of the rest of the land, 30.6% is settled (buildings or roads) and the remainder (1.2%) is non-productive (rivers or lakes).

 The municipality is located in the Rheintal Wahlkreis.
-It stretches from the Rheintaler Binnenkanal (a flood control canal on the Rhine) to the Appenzell foot hills.
+It stretches from the Rheintaler Binnenkanal (a flood control canal on the Rhine) to the Appenzell foothills.

 Coat of arms

 The blazon of the municipal coat of arms is Argent a Vine issuant from a Stone proper.
 The coat of arms is an example of canting where the vines Rebe are growing from a stone stein.